Studying Alexandria's History

 - Diaries of Julia Wilbur, March 1860 to July 1866.
 Transcribed by Alexandria Archaeology, 2013-2014, from the originals in the Quaker Collection, Haverford College, PA.
 Julia Wilbur, a relief worker from Rochester, NY, came to Alexandria during the Civil War.
 She kept a detailed diary from the 1840s through her death in 1895.
 Alexandria Archaeology's transcriptions focus on the period right before, during, and after the War.

-- First Person Accounts of the Occupation, War of 1812.
+- Alexandria's Occupation in the War of 1812.
 Read quotes about Alexandria's occupation by British troops, and reminiscences published in a local newspaper in 1861.

 - Civil War Hospitals in Alexandria